 For a number of languages that are not supported in DataGrip, for example, PHP, Python, Ruby, and Java, the IDE still provides syntax highlighting to improve your coding experience if you occasionally need to examine such code.
-To learn how to describe languages using the TextMate grammar, see the TextMate official website.
+For more information about describing languages using the TextMate grammar, refer to the TextMate official website.

 Syntax highlighting for these languages is based on TextMate grammars, and DataGrip is shipped with a collection of grammar files for different languages.
-All the available bundles are listed on the Settings/Preferences dialog (Ctrl+Alt+S).page of the
+All the available bundles are listed on the Settings dialog (Control+Alt+S).page of the

 You can also download and use custom TextMate bundles for other languages.

 This functionality relies on the TextMate Bundles plugin, which is bundled and enabled in DataGrip by default.
 If the relevant features aren't available, make sure that you didn't disable the plugin.

 Press Control+Alt+S to open the IDE settings and then select.